cccc0423/cccc0423.github.io/src/posts/potential-outcomes-nutshell.md

 or continuous (e.g., the dosage of a drug).
 For simplicity, we will focus on binary actions in this post.

 To organize our thinking,
-let us imagine an omniscient record sometimes called the "Science Table."
+let us imagine an omniscient record called the "Science Table."
 This table represents a God's-eye view of the world, where we can see not only what actually happened but also what could have happened under different scenarios.
-These potential outcomes are often referred to as **counterfactuals** because they represent what would have happened under different circumstances.
+Each entry in this table represents what we call a **potential outcome**, often referred to as a **counterfactual** because it shows what would have happened under different circumstances.
-In our binary case,
-it appears as each unit has two potential outcomes:
+In our binary case, each unit has two potential outcomes:

 - $Y_i(1)$, the income that unit $i$ would be observed under the hypothetical intervention $D_i = 1$, and